 The only difference being, employees now seem to miss their fellow workers, their everyday routine, the lunch breaks, and those laughs that echoed across the hallways.

-If you come to think of it, you could recreate the environment with the best video streaming apps by your side.
+If you come to think of it, you could recreate the environment with the best video streaming software by your side.

 Businesses are already introducing virtual coffee/tea or even lunch breaks for their employees.
 Virtual birthday celebrations are popular too.